LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Clients that support image objects must at least support media types of `"image/jpeg"` complying with [RFC2045](https://www.iana.org/go/rfc2045), `"image/png"` complying with the [W3C PNG Standard](https://www.w3.org/TR/2003/REC-PNG-20031110/), `"image/svg+xml"` complying with the [W3C SVG standard](https://www.w3.org/Graphics/SVG/) and `"image/webp"` complying with the [WebP standard](https://developers.google.com/speed/webp/).
 Clients are also recommended to support `"image/gif"` complying with [RFC2045](https://www.iana.org/go/rfc2045) and `"image/heic"` complying with the [ISO/IEC JTC-1](http://www.iso.org/iso/jtc1_home.html) standard where possible.

-Image objects may include a `"preview"` field with an activity sub-object or array of activity sub-objects of type link referring to a smaller resolution image or images provided as previews of larger image files.
+Image objects may include a `"preview"` field with an activity sub-object of type link, a URL string or array of sub-objects and/or strings referring to a smaller resolution image or images provided as previews of larger image files.
 Preview fields should generally include at least one file of the following resolutions: `320x240`, `640x480` or `1024x768`.

 Clients that support image objects should also include fields of `"height"` and `"width"` each with positive integer value.